pachyderm/pachyderm/doc/deployment/deploy_custom.md

 - `pachd`, the main Pachyderm pod
 - `etcd`, the administrative datastore for `pachd`
-- `dash`, the web-based enterprise ui for Pachyderm We'll explore all of these within this document.
+- `dash`, the web-based enterprise ui for Pachyderm

 In general, there are two categories of manifests in the file, roles-and-permissions-related and application-related.